 From 1 October 2014 the locally commissioned landscape of support for victims of crime changed with all Police and Crime Commissioners starting to fund the majority of services to support victims in their areas.
 Some specific services will remain nationally commissioned such as support for families bereaved by homicide, for rape victims, for victims of human trafficking and for witnesses at criminal courts.

-Victims’ services funded by the Suffolk Police and Crime Commissioner in 2017/18 can be found below.
+Victims’ services commissioned by the Suffolk Police and Crime Commissioner in 2018/19 can be found below.

 Funded through the Ministry of Justice grant for commissioning local victims’ support services:

 Fresh Start – New Beginnings – Grant to Support Child Victims of Sexual Abuse (PDF, 540KB) £60,000

 Lighthouse Women’s Aid – Countywide Independent Domestic Violence Advisor (IDVA) Service (1 April – 30 September 2018, £281,714)